Agile10-minute read

 Do your team’s development practices need improvement?

-If your team’s engineering practices are not efficient, scaling may not produce the desired results.
-Practices such as proper implementation of DevOps and a CI/CD pipeline are vital for consistency across teams.
-Also, without standardized quality assurance, it may be difficult to test new features.
+If your team’s engineering practices are inefficient, scaling may not deliver the desired results.
+Practices such as proper implementation of DevOps, CI/CD pipelines, automated testing, and observability tooling are vital for consistency across teams.

 Does your team deliver integrated increments?